-The lessee would continue to record subsequent journal entries using the approach above on an annual period until the end of the lease term.
+The lessee would continue to record subsequent journal entries using the approach above until the end of the lease term.

 We’re compiling GASB 87 articles and resources here to help you get up to speed and keep up with the latest developments.
 Here are the top five articles that will help you prepare for the effective date of the new standard:

 The GASB summary covers the main points of the new guidance, such as the definition of a lease; determining the lease term; and accounting for lease modifications and terminations.